feelixs/find-song/README.md

 There's also another bot that came after u/find-song which works similarly, u/RecognizeSong, but it uses a different service.
 Sometimes both bots will reply to u/find-song comments, but it depends on the subreddit and if u/RecognizeAudio identified the song as well.

->**How does the bot work?**

-When find-song replies to your comment, it will first give some information about the search, including the link you provided it and the timestamps it's searching.
-After it does an ACRCloud request it will edit this comment to include the song name and the artists it's by.
-If ACRCloud returns an error, it edits the comment to "No song was found".

 >**Where does it get its links?**

-Before editing the song information into one of its comments, find-song will do a quick google search using selenium and the song title & artists.
+Before replying with the song information, find-song will do a quick google search using selenium and the song title & artists.
 If it finds a youtube video, it does an ACRCloud request on that video to see if its audio matches that of the first request - if it does, it includes the video in its reply.

 If the youtube search didn't yield any results or didn't match, it searches the Spotify API to find exact matches of the song name & artists from the ACRCloud request.